Some0ne11/cpt212-sorting-algo/README.md

 </table>

 <p align="center">
-📘 <i>Feel free to fork, contribute, or raise issues to improve this analysis tool.</i>
+📘 <i>Feel free to fork, contribute, or raise issues to improve this algorithm.</i>
 </p>